QuaCCAToo modules

 Frequency of the pulse to be plotted.

-A class containing Rabi experiments, inheriting from the PulsedSimulation class.
+A class containing Rabi experiments.

 A Rabi sequence is composed of a resonant pulse of varying duration, such that the quantum system will undergo periodical transitions between the excited and ground states.